bitrise-io/devcenter/_articles/en/team-management/teams-vs-organizations-index.md

 tag:
 - teams
 - orgs
 description: 'Teams are based on apps: each app has its own team.
 Workspaces are made up of multiple users, and they can own several different apps. '
 menu:
   main:
     identifier: team-management-main
-    title: Accounts and Workspaces
     weight: 7

 ---